Nikos-Tepe/FSM_Peneus_with_ML/README.md

 # Combining Machine Learning Models and Satellite Data of an Extreme Flood Event for Flood Susceptibility Mapping
-Flood susceptibility mapping for Peneus basin with machine learning models
+Flood susceptibility mapping for Peneus river basin with machine learning models.